THE STANDARD

 Our programming is not a list of exercises; it is a logic system.
 It integrates physical readiness, autonomy, and reflection—building systems that adapt under pressure without erasing the human behind the operator.

-Training is modular.
+• Tiered Modularity: Training is modular.
 It respects individual baselines while applying systemic progression.
-Each phase serves as an iteration in a continuous AAR Loop: Plan → Execute → Reflect → Adapt.
+Each phase serves as an iteration in a continuous After Action Review (AAR) Loop: Plan $\rightarrow$ Execute $\rightarrow$ Reflect $\rightarrow$ Adapt.

 THE WEEKLY ARCHITECTURE